What is Amazon Split Testing? Why Do It?

 5 Golden Rules of Amazon Split Testing

-- Only split test one factor at a time (whether that is title, price, bullets, photos, etc…).
+- ONE VARIABLE AT A TIME.
+Only split test one factor at a time (whether that is title, price, bullets, photos, etc…).
 If you split test more than one factor, you will not know what caused the increase or decrease.

 What You Should Be Split Testing on Amazon…